-Before we begin the manufacturing stage, here are some technical basics.
+Before starting the manufacturing stage, here are some basic technical points.

 LEXICON